-Online shopping in today’s time and age has become a necessity for all growing businesses.
-Customers are gradually becoming comfortable buying things they need and want with just a click!
-Many customers are leaving behind the traditional shopping methods.
+Online shopping has become a necessity for all growing businesses in this day and age.
+Customers are gradually becoming more comfortable buying things they need and want with just a click.
+Many customers are leaving behind traditional shopping methods.
 This has led business owners to turn to online delivery solutions built on websites and mobile apps.
-In 2020, thousands of businesses closed their brick-and-mortar establishments and moved their services online.
-While this effectively allowed organizations to continue operations, it also posed a new threat — cybercrime.
-All online businesses and e-commerce solutions are always on the edge when it comes to cyberattacks.
-Irrespective of the size and scale of business, no business is immune to cyber risk.
+In 2020, thousands of businesses had to close their brick-and-mortar establishments and move their services online.
+While this effectively allowed organizations to continue operations, it also posed a new threat: cybercrime.
+When it comes to cybercrime and cyberattacks, all online businesses and e-commerce solutions are always on the edge.
+Irrespective of the size and scale, no business is immune to cyber risk.

-In the first quarter of 2020, there were 273% more data breaches than there were in the first quarter of the year prior.
-The main reason for this is due to many businesses becoming more digitally orientated.
-And the online delivery industry is no exception.
+In the first quarter of 2020, there were 273% more data breaches than there were in the first quarter of 2019.
+The main reason for this is that many businesses shifted their focus towards becoming more digitally orientated, such as embracing online delivery.

 1. Know the cyber risks

 First and foremost, you need to educate yourself on the nature of cyber risks so you know what to expect and how to protect against them.

 One of the most common cyber risks is phishing attacks.
 This is when hackers send you emails that pose as legitimate institutions to lure you into providing sensitive data, like your banking details or credit card number.
 These hackers use phishing emails to steal money from their victim’s accounts and even impersonate their digital identities.

 - Ransomware attack